roblevintennis/my-configs/cucumber/TUTORIAL.markdown

 mechanize
 ---------

-_Being curious about mechanize, we put an example script from: <http://mechanize.rubyforge.org/mechanize/GUIDE_rdoc.html> in the /cucumber/mechanize_test directory._
+_Being curious about mechanize, we put an example script from: <http://mechanize.rubyforge.org/mechanize/GUIDE_rdoc.html> in the /cucumber/mechanize_test directory which you should be able to run with: ruby mechanize_test.rb (if you're in the mechanize_test/ directory of course)_

 Cucumber/Webrat with Rails
 --------------------------